University of Massachusetts Amherst: Fraternities and sororities

 Fraternities, sororities, and honor societies have been present on the campus almost since inception, with its first fraternity, the Latin letter-named Q.T.V. emerging in 1869, and the first sorority, Delta Phi Gamma (local) in 1916.
 (Note: This local sorority was eventually split into four descendent chapters, with one of these in 1941 becoming the first nationally-affiliated chapter, joining Chi Omega.)
 Approximately 1,900 students are active members each academic year.

 Several fraternities had houses on North Pleasant Street until 2007 when several lots owned by Alpha Tau Gamma were sold to the university for $2,500,000 ($ in today's money).
 Alpha Tau Gamma, a local fraternity associated with the Stockbridge School of Agriculture, then donated $500,001 to endow the salary for the director of the Stockbridge School.

 Criticism of sexual and alcohol abuse in Greek Life Organizations has appeared repeatedly in Bostonian and national news.
 Some students have called for changes in policy.
 The university has responded by creating a sorority and fraternity accreditation program and scorecard publishing community service, educational programming, grade reports, and conduct reports on their website.

 2023–24 Student Demonstrations

-Following the October 7th, 2023 attack on Israel and the subsequent Israeli bombing campaign and invasion of the besieged Gaza Strip, UMass Amherst experienced Pro-Palestinian student demonstrations throughout the 2023–24 school year.
-There was a sit-in on October 25, 2023, attended by over 500 UMass Amherst students and faculty.
-On April 29, there was an encampment on the university's South Lawn and again on May 7.
-117 police vehicles and over 200 officers were present.
+Following the October 7th, 2023 attack on Israel and the subsequent Israel–Hamas war, UMass Amherst experienced Pro-Palestinian student demonstrations throughout the 2023–24 academic year.
+A sit-in was held on October 25, 2023, followed by pro-Palestinian encampments on the university's South Lawn in April and May 2024.
+Demonstrators called for, among other demands, university divestment from defense-related companies.
+On May 7, university officials ordered an encampment removed.
+After demonstrators refused to disperse, police cleared the encampment and arrested 134 people, including approximately 70 UMass Amherst students, four faculty members, and two staff members.
+In November 2023, following a UMass Hillel event calling for the release of hostages held by Hamas, a UMass Amherst student was arrested after allegedly assaulting a student holding an Israeli flag and then taking and spitting on the flag.
+University representatives condemned the incident.

+In May 2024, the Anti-Defamation League and the Louis D. Brandeis Center for Human Rights Under Law filed a Title VI complaint with the U.S. Department of Education's Office for Civil Rights, alleging that UMass Amherst had failed to adequately address discrimination and harassment directed at Jewish and Israeli students and had fostered a hostile antisemitic environment.